gerth2/gerth2.github.io/_posts/2019-06-05-electronics_basics.md

 ## What is Electricity

-"Electric Charge" is a physical property of some matter, just like mass, or magnetism.
+*Electric Charge* is a physical property of some matter, just like mass, or magnetism.
 Within an atom, the protons will have a positive charge, and electrons will have a negative charge.
 Electric charges interact with each other, and will exert mechanical forces on each other, which can cause motion.
 Just like in many things, opposites attract - negative charges tend to move toward positive charges, and vice versa.

-In robotics, "electricity" usually refers to the flow of charge from one point to another.
+In robotics, *electricity* usually refers to the flow of charge from one point to another.
 If you have a big clump of positive charge (like a bunch of protons) fixed at a certain location, and release a small negative charge nearby (like an electron), that small mobile negative charge will move toward the bigger clump.
-We say that the positive charges create an "electric field" which causes forces on other charged particles in the area.
+We say that the positive charges create an *electric field* which causes forces on other charged particles in the area.

 ## Measurements of Electricity

-There are two primary things to measure in the phenomenon above.
+There are two primary quantities to measure in the phenomenon described above.

 ### Voltage